Sandesh2007/flipper/src/README.md

-# Flipper Source Code Organization
+# Flippress Source Code Organization

-This document outlines the organized file structure for the Flipper application.
+This document outlines the organized file structure for the Flippress application.

 ## Directory Structure